svkrishna10/NFTCeleb/README.md

-Web Based Database Management System for celebrities to create new NFTs and track the Statistics and their fans to manage their NFT holdings.
-Built using a Python Flask Server.
+Python Flask-based web application for celebrities to generate new NFTs, monitor performance statistics, and enable fans to manage their NFT collections.